isomerpages/nrf-psta/index.md

       image: /images/Infopic/2025/ysa25_infopic_cyh.png
       alt: Chan Yi Hao
   - infopic:
-      title: '"These breakthroughs are more than just lab curiosit...'
+      title: '“These breakthroughs are more than just lab curiosities; they are designed for real world impact.”'
       subtitle: 2025 YSA WINNER
       id: infopic
       button: READ MORE